How to Document Additional Living Expenses for a Florida Hurricane Insurance Claim

 4. Compared to Normal Living Expenses

-Insurers will only reimburse additional expenses above what you usually spend.
+Insurers will only reimburse additional expenses that exceed your usual spending.
 To justify your ALE claim, gather records of your typical costs (e.g., past grocery bills, utility bills, rent/mortgage).

 Example: If you usually spend $200/week on groceries but now spend $350 due to living in a hotel with no kitchen, the reimbursable amount may be $150/week.